ASaiM/hmp_mock_tests/doc/report/report.md

     \label{similar_characteristics_abundances}
 \end{figure}

-With more than 90,000 gene families and almost 500 pathways, the metabolic profiles of studied microbial communities are too large to get a broad overview.
-Each gene family and pathway is precise and related to specific metabolic functions.
-This information is interesting when you need detailed metabolic information or to go deeply inside metabolic profile.
-To get a broad overview of the metabolic processes, UniRef50 gene families and even MetaCyc pathways are too numerous and too precise.
-UniRef50 gene families and their abundances are then grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
+To get a broad overview of the metabolic processes, UniRef50 gene families and their abundances are grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
 Similar profiles of GO slim terms are observed for both datasets (Figure \ref{go_abundances}).

 \begin{figure}[h!]
     \centering